Rebuilding your Gut-Brain Axis

 Darkness before the Dawn

 At this point, you should feel tremendously better.
 After doing the initial cleanse, you can repeat any of the steps at any time if you feel like you need a reset or that there is still stuff left to clear out.
 You are likely to experience something called “Die-off” for a few days after starting your new herb regiment.
-Also called the herxeimer effect, Die-off occurs when many organisms are being killed by an antibiotic or herb and are dying and consequently bursting their cells open and releasing endotoxins.
+Also called the herxeimer effect, Die-off occurs when many organisms are being killed by an antibiotic or herb and are dying and consequently bursting their cells open and releasing endotoxins such as lipopolysaccharide (LPS) .
 This can create a variety of symptoms as the body works to shuttle out all the dead bacterial debri.
-It’s common to feel lethargic, achy,have diarrhea, intestinal cramping, or feel a little grumpy.
-This generally only lasts a few days to a week, and gets better over time.
+It’s common to feel lethargic, achy, have diarrhea, intestinal cramping, or feel a little grumpy.
+This generally only lasts a few days and gets better over time.
 If feelings of sickness persist past a week, discontinue the herbs, take a break and later try switching to a different combination.
 Each round of herbs you’ll likely experience some die-off.
 Generally when someone is having these symptoms, it’s a good sign that the herbs are working and that they are clearing out a lot of infectious organisms.

 ***If someone is particularly sensitive to die-off symptoms or highly reactive to herbs, you can start with the 3rd (gentle) set of herbs prescribed above in STEP 4 (the chrysanthemum, dan shen etc.) because they are very mild and generally don’t drop a huge bomb like some of these herbs.
 You can also reduce your dosage by half if needed.
 I encourage you to just push through it if you can though.
 The sooner you clear things out, the sooner you’ll feel great.